InitiatDev/initiat-cli/docs/COMMANDS.md

 ### `initiat config alias get <alias>`

-Get the workspace path for a specific alias.
+Get the project path for a specific alias.

 **Arguments:**
 - `alias`: Alias name to get (required)